-The primary National Objective of the Community Development Block Grant (CDBG) Program is the "development of viable urban communities by providing decent housing and a suitable living environment, particularly for persons of low and moderate incomes."

-The CDBG National Objective "benefit to low and moderate-income-persons" is considered a funding PRIORITY under the State's CDBG Program and is treated as such under the State's individual CDBG set-asides.
+The primary National Objective of the Community Development Block Grant (CDBG) Program is the "development of viable urban communities by providing decent housing and a suitable living environment, particularly for persons of low and moderate-incomes."
+The use of the "benefit to low and moderate-income-persons" CDBG National Objective is considered a funding PRIORITY under the State's CDBG Program and is treated as such under the State's individual CDBG set-asides.
 All project proposals submitted for funding through the State's CDBG Program must document the achievement of the low and moderate-income National Objective as delineated in 24 CFR §570.483 (Criteria for National Objectives).